aws/aws-cli/awscli/examples/ecs/delete-service.rst

 **To delete a service**

-This example command deletes the ``my-http-service`` service.
-The service must have a desired count and running count of 0 before you can delete it.
+The following example shows how to delete a service.
+Using the force parameter allows you to delete a service even if it has not been scaled to zero tasks.

 Command::

-  aws ecs delete-service --service my-http-service
+  aws ecs delete-service --cluster MyCluster --service MyService1 --force